top of page

 The Ofsted inspectors now focus on ‘what it is like to be a child in the early years setting,’ how well the practitioners know the children, meet their individual needs and plan for their next steps of learning.

-Little Firs Day Nursery are proud to say we got a good rating with some outstanding practices.
+Little Firs Day Nursery are proud to say we got a good rating.

 This provision is GOOD.